minemeraj/arriving/Driving/README.txt

    	************* NOTES ON CUSTOM EDITORS MODELS

+   	Use f1,f2 to zoom-in/out, q and w keys to rotate.

    	Car proportions based on BMW 5 Series Sedan (length=4907 mm, wheelbase=2968 mm).

 	Truck proportions based on Iveco New Eurocargo Euro VI ( length=8692mm).